Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Design Process

-\textbf{[T3] Metric Analysis.} Users want to know the distribution of attributes across nodes and which nodes have extreme or abnormal attributes.
+\textbf{T3: Metric Analysis.} Both our interviewees as well as the project manager spoke about understanding the distribution of attributes across nodes and which nodes have extreme or abnormal attributes.
 For example, if the speedup metric for a node is unexpectedly small, users may want to investigate it further.
-Our discussions with stakeholders underscored a common need for bivariate analysis: users wanted to know individual metrics like speedup in the context of how long a node executed.
+They further underscored a common need for bivariate analysis: users wanted to know individual metrics like speedup in the context of how long a node executed.
 A node with poor speedup might not matter much if the node's execution time is already short.
+The project manager explained this for one user as, ``He is looking at what is the speed up or slow down right, so if a... function slows down by a lot, the second question he wants to know is, does he care, you know if this is something tiny."

+The definition of ``extreme'' and ``outlier'' is by judgment of the expert, making these \textit{explore}~\cite{pandey2021treetasks} tasks with node value targets.
+This lack of specificity combined with high frequency led us to assign them to visualization.
+As the definition of ``extreme'' can become more concrete or may be threshholded, making it more specific, we also assigned the subtask to scripting.

+Analysis across multiple trees is done by deriving a metric occasionally, using mathematical operations which can be arbitrarily complex.
+Accordingly, due to its relatively infrequent occurrence and high complexity (i.e., specificity), with similar rationale to [T2.1], we assigned it to scripting.